singer-io/tap-harvest/README.md

     - [singer-tools](https://github.com/singer-io/singer-tools)
     - [target-stitch](https://github.com/singer-io/target-stitch)

-3. Create your tap's `config.json` file.
+3. Create your tap"s `config.json` file.
 The tap config file for this tap should include these entries:
    - `start_date` - the default value to use if no bookmark exists for an endpoint (rfc3339 date string)
    - `user_agent` (string, optional): Process and email for API logging purposes.
 Example: `tap-harvest <api_user_email@your_company.com>`
    - `request_timeout` (integer, `300`): Max time for which request should wait to get a response.
 Default request_timeout is 300 seconds.